lukasheinrich/histfactory_validation/README.md

 # histfactory_validation

+## This was moved to a proper python package at https://github.com/lukasheinrich/pyhf

 The HistFactory p.d.f. template is per-se independent of its implementation in ROOT and sometimes, it's useful to be able to run statistical analysis outside of ROOT, RooFit, RooStats framework.